When it comes to liquids and lubricants, can you get away with budget brands or should you go the extra mile for big names?

 Once your vehicle’s beyond any warranty period, it’s up to you what you use, but it’s important to get the right type of oil.

-“Conventional, fully synthetic and semi-synthetic,” and he says it’s generally the last two that are used for cars made from around the late 1990s onwards.
+There are three types of oil.
+These are, conventional, fully synthetic and semi-synthetic.
+Generally the last two that are used for cars made from around the late 1990s onwards.

 Can you go cheap with coolant?

 Coolant is the liquid that goes in your car’s radiator and the anti-freeze in it stops the engine freezing in winter.